-IN THE DISTRICT COURT OF THE WYANDOTTE NATION SMALL CLAIMS DIVISION to said defendant in the sum of \$ for , which amount defendant prays may be allowed as a claim against the plaintiff herein.
+IN THE DISTRICT COURT OF THE WYANDOTTE NATION SMALL CLAIMS DIVISION

-Plaintiff )
+Plaintiff)

-VS. ) Small Claims No.
+vs.) Case No.

-Defendant ) )
+Defendant)

 CLAIM OF DEFENDANT

-WYANDOTTE NATION )
+WYANDOTTE NATION)) ss.)

-) SS
+to said defendant in the sum of \$ g first duly sworn, deposes and says: Said plaintiff is indebted for

-)
+allowed as a claim against the pla intiff herein.

 Defendant

-Subscribed and sworn to before me this day of , 20.
+Subscribed and sworn to before m ne this day of, 20

 Notary Public (or Clerk or Judge)

 Section 1608.
-Actions for Amounts in Excess of Three Thousand Dollars.
+Actions for Amounts in Excess of Three Thousand Dollars (\$3,000).